 Select the image from your computer that you would like to use and press ok.

 Gravatar images will automatically load for contact records if the user has a avatar linked to their email address at https://en.gravatar.com.
-Gravatar images are overriden with locally uploaded profile photos.
+Gravatar images are overridden with locally uploaded profile photos.

-To make sure you have a gravatar licence enabled within onCourse go File -> Preferences - > General, and you will see it listed in the Sevices tab (as shown below).
+To make sure you have a Gravatar licence enabled within onCourse go the Preferences window and scroll the left column till you see Licences.
+Click Licences and you should see it listed in the Enabled Features list.

 These images will also display in the tutor portal on the class roll for student identification purposes.

-This tab keeps a list of all notes you have relating to the contact.
-You can add a new note in the 'New note' field at the top of the tab.
+This section keeps a list of all notes you have relating to the contact.
+You can add a new note in the 'New note' field at the top of the section.
 Below this will show you a list of previous notes created, these fields are not editable.
 Each of these entries has the date and time it was created, along with which user created it.

-If you have added custom contact fields to your onCourse general preference, you will see an additional tab labelled 'Custom fields' on the contact record.
+If you have added custom contact fields to your onCourse general preference, you will see these fields added to the General section of the contact edit view.

-This tab will display all the custom contact fields you have created, and any response the student has provided during the online enrolment process or responses you have manually entered into their record.
+You will see all the custom contact fields you have created, and any response the student has provided during the online enrolment process or responses you have manually entered into their record.

-If you wish to add additional custom fields to your databased, refer to the General Preferences chapter of the handbook.
+If you wish to add additional custom fields to your database, either for Contacts or other record types, refer to the General Preferences chapter of the handbook.

 Relationships between contacts can have relationships with other contacts to assist you with billing, contacts and marketing activities.